Provided by the CAS Office of Research:

 Provides support for faculty members seeking proposal review assistance from an experienced research scholar in their field.
 This scholar may be from UNCG or an outside institution, but they may not be “collaborators” on the proposal.
 The reviewer will receive a $500 honorarium.
 Apply for review support at least 3 months prior to your deadline.
 Many faculty identify their own expert reviewer, but if you need assistance contact Amy Adamson.
 Applications accepted on an ongoing basis.
-Apply now (Google Form)
+Apply now (online form)

 CAS Scholars Travel Fund (CAS STF)